About This Manual

 With the newly created airport selected, we can enter some basic information about it in the editing pane (beneath the hierarchy pane).
 Using the Airnav database, you can find the airport’s elevation, ICAO identifier, and so on.
 (Note that, by default, the elevation is in feet above mean sea level.
-You can change these measurements to meters by clicking the Meters option in the View menu.)
+You can change these measurements to meters by changing your preferences.)

 Whether you are creating an airport from scratch or importing an existing one, there are some data fields that should be filled out for all airports, such as the name, type, elevation, ATC, and ICAO.
 The scenery ID field relates to Gateway imports and should usually be left alone.

-WED 1.5 now includes the capability to specify base mesh flattening per airport with the “Always Flatten” option.
-In addition, up to 11 metadata fields can be automatically filled in for new airports by choosing Update Metadata from the Airport menu.
+You can specify whether base mesh flattening will be applied to only this airport with the “Always Flatten” option.
+In addition, up to 11 “Meta Tags” can define many properties important for ATC and navigation functions associated with a given airport.
+These can be automatically filled in for new airports by choosing Update Metadata from the Airport menu.
 You can manually add metadata fields by choosing Add metadata then the appropriate option if the automatic update doesn’t return any results.